StarPlayrX/bigmac/README.md

 https://starplayrx.com/downloads/postinstall_bigmac.mov

+Coming Soon: a movie on How to turn off SIP and Authenticated-root

 Currently this patch tool does not install Apple's WiFi drivers.
 I have you a Broadcom BCM43xx 1.0 device.
 Native AirPort drivers should work.
 This card also has Bluetooth 4 on it.
 This tool also does not install any Video drivers except for MouSSE which enables AMD Radeon drivers on Mac Pro 3,1.
 Native AMD and Nvidia drivers on Big Sur support Metal out of the box.

 Officially supporting Big Sur Developer betas 1, 2, 6, 9 and 10 [Complete installers only].
 There were some in-between installers than did not support Penryn CPUs.